dibsy/sans-holiday-hack-2023/objectives/Film-Noir-Island/Chiaroscuro-City/NaaN.md

 #### NaN injection example PoC 2
 - The code below stores 5 numbers and returns the max and the min value
+- If we add a mix of various numbers including a "NaN", both the higest and lowest will be ```nan```
 ```python
 def get_user_inputs():
     numbers = []